neopragma/ruby-galaxy/README.md

 The Merchant's Guide to the Galaxy is a simple programming exercise that's often used to screen candidates for software developer positions.
 Here's the [Problem Description](ProblemDescription.md).

+I will now subject you to a painfully-verbose explanation of my rationale for approaching the exercise in the way I did.
+Or you could just [skip ahead to the toolchain setup steps](##toolchain-setup).

 ## Approach

 I decided to work the exercise as if I were on a team developing microservices.
 Our team follows generally-accepted contemporary development practices.